lloydwatkin/massah/README.md

 ## Starting / Stopping / Accessing your application from Massah

-Sometimes it makes sense to contain your application within Massah, e.g. to provide canned responses to API calls or to serve files to the browser.
+Sometimes it makes sense to contain your application within __Massah__, e.g. to provide canned responses to API calls or to serve files to the browser.

 In order to do this create a `helper.js` file in the __test__ folder of your application.
 This test helper will then be provided to each test as part of the __context__ object.
 From step definition files this is available at ```this.application.helper```.
 You may export as many or as few helper functions as you require.